-The fact that exhauster set-valued mappings are not, in general, continuous in Hausdorff metric leads to the convergence problems of the algorithms which employ this objects.
-To overcome these drawbacks coexhausters notion was introduced in \cite{Demyanov-dem00a}.
-These are families of convex compact sets which describe nonhomogeneous approximations of a function at a point in the form of maxmin and minmax of affine functions.
-All the results obtained for exhausters were generalized and described for coexhausters, but the problem of converting coexhausters is opened too.
-One can work with continuous coexhauster set-valued mappings which guarantee stability and convergence of numerical algorithms.
+The fact that, in general, exhauster set-valued mapping is not continuous in the Hausdorff metric leads to the convergence problems in algorithms which employ these objects.
+To overcome this drawback coexhausters notion was introduced \cite{Demyanov-dem00a}.
+These are families of convex compact sets which describe nonhomogeneous approximations of a function at the point in the form of maxmin and minmax of affine functions.
+All the results obtained for exhausters were generalized and described for coexhausters, but the problem of converting coexhausters is open too.
+One can work with continuous coexhauster set-valued mapping which guarantee stability and convergence of numerical algorithms.

-The paper is organized as follows: in Section 2 we give definitions of exhausters and coexhausters and discuss existing procedure for converting of these families; in Section 3 we state and prove the main results and describe new converting procedure; illustrative examples are provided in Section 4; concluding remarks are presented in Section 5.
+The paper is organized as follows: in Section 2 we give definitions of exhausters and coexhausters and discuss existing procedure for converting these families; in Section 3 we state and prove sufficient conditions for equivalence of minmax and maxmin, also we show that these results do not follow from the basic minimax theorems; in Section 4 we develop new converting procedure for exhausters and coexhausters; concluding remarks are presented in Section 5.